Infertility: Definition

-"Demographers tend to define infertility as childlessness in a population of women of reproductive age," whereas the epidemiological definition refers to "trying for" or "time to" a pregnancy, generally in a population of women exposed to a probability of conception.
-Currently, female fertility normally peaks in young adulthood and diminishes after 35 with pregnancy occurring rarely after age 50.
+"Demographers tend to define infertility as childlessness in a population of women of reproductive age."
+The epidemiological definition refers to "trying for" or "time to" a pregnancy, generally in a population of women exposed to a probability of conception.
+Currently, female fertility normally peaks in young adulthood.
+It diminishes after age 35, with pregnancy occurring rarely after age 50.
 A female is most fertile within 24 hours of ovulation.
 Male fertility peaks usually in young adulthood and declines after age 40.

 The time needed to pass (during which the couple tries to conceive) for that couple to be diagnosed with infertility differs between different organizations.
 Existing definitions of infertility lack uniformity, rendering comparisons in prevalence between countries or over time problematic.
 Therefore, data estimating the prevalence of infertility cited by various sources differ significantly.
 A couple that tries unsuccessfully to have a child after a certain period (often a short period, but definitions vary) is sometimes said to be subfertile, meaning less fertile than a typical couple.
-Both infertility and subfertility are defined similarly and often used interchangeably, but subfertility is the delay in conceiving within six to twelve months, whereas infertility is the inability to conceive naturally within a full year.
+Both infertility and subfertility are defined similarly and often used interchangeably.
+Subfertility is the delay in conceiving within six to twelve months, whereas infertility is the inability to conceive naturally within a full year.

 World Health Organization

 The World Health Organization defines infertility as follows:

 Infertility is "a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse (and there is no other reason, such as breastfeeding or postpartum amenorrhoea).
 Primary infertility is infertility in a couple who have never had a child.
 Secondary infertility is the failure to conceive following a previous pregnancy.
 Infertility may be caused by infection in the man or woman, but often there is no obvious underlying cause."

+The World Health Organization also adds that "women whose pregnancy spontaneously miscarries, or whose pregnancy results in a stillborn child, without ever having had a live birth, would present with primarily infertility".